 In an exergy analysis the initial state is specified and thus it is not a variable.
 The work output is maximized when the process between to specified states is executed in a reversible manner.
 Therefore all the irreversibility’s are disregarded when determining the work potential.
 Finally the system must be in the dead state at the end of the process to maximize the work output.
 The ornithopter is in its dead state when it is in mechanical equilibrium with its environment.

+CHAPTER THREE

+MATERIALS AND METHODS

+3.1 METHODOLOGY

+This project will be executed step by step, starting from material selection for all components.
+Then a design description will be drafted, after which a detailed working drawing will be produced.
+Once all materials have been procured the next logical step is to start construction of the ornithopter.
+After construction the ornithopter will be tested and its performance will be studied, with the aim of determining its exergy performance.

+3.2 DESIGN AND MATERIAL SELECTION

+3.2.1 Material Selection